Jaywantadh/Contact-Manager-Backend/README.md

 # Contact-Manager-Backend
 It covers different Nodejs, Express, MongoDB &amp; JWT Topics and implementation in one single project.
-I will be build a contact manager backend application from scratch and by end of this crash course you will have good understanding of building projects with Express.
+I built a contact manager backend application from scratch and by you will have good understanding of building projects with Express after watching my repository.
 Certainly!
 Below is a sample README file for your contact manager API project with Node.js, Express, MongoDB, and JWT implementation.

 ---